 With 1990's Deep, Murphy had a surprise hit -- the first single from the record, the Bowie-esque "Cuts You Up," became the American modern rock hit of the year, spending seven weeks at the top of the U.S. charts and crossing over to AOR radio and the pop charts, where it peaked at number 55.
 Following its success, Deep reached number 44 on the album charts.
 Murphy wasn't able to sustain that success with his next album, 1992's Holy Smoke, which only reached 108 on the charts, despite the number two modern rock hit "The Sweetest Drop."

 Murphy toured the U.S. and Europe in 2013 to celebrate 35 years of Bauhaus.
-That same year he narrowly avoided a jail term, being sentenced to three years' probation for a hit-and-run while driving under the influence and possession of methamphetamine.
+That same year, he gained headlines after a traffic accident saw him convicted on charges of a misdemeanor hit-and-run.
+(Other charges of driving under the influence and use of methamphetamine were dismissed.)
 He didn't let the incident derail his career, however.
 His next studio album, Lion, recorded with Youth in the producer's chair, was released in June 2014. ~ Stephen Thomas Erlewine